allegheny-college-cmpsc-480-fall-2019/course-materials/README.md

 |Thursday          |1:30 PM - 2:20PM|Alden 101   |Discussion, group work      |

 ## Notes
 * From time to time, we will be Skyping/video conferencing with speakers.
 These will be announced at least one class ahead of the scheduled class period, so that you can do some research on/about topics relevant to our guest.
+In addition, guests will provide readings and outlines for small assignments for the class to complete.
+These will be provided at the time we speak to our various (3) guests.